 - A sore throat accompanied by a rash.

 - If strep has been diagnosed, there is a lack of improvement after taking antibiotics for 48 hours.

 Strep complications are rare today, thanks to better diagnosis and treatment.
 However, untreated strep can cause serious illnesses, such as:

 - Rheumatic fever can damage the heart, brain, and joints.

 Prompt treatment with antibiotics can help prevent these problems.

 Although penicillin is effective, it has drawbacks.
 About 10% of patients are allergic to penicillin, and sticking to a dosing schedule of four times a day could be difficult.

-Using the intramuscular route can overcome dosing compliance problems, but injection is very painful.
+The intramuscular route can overcome dosing compliance problems, but injection is excruciating.